openshift/enhancements/enhancements/builds/entitlements.md

 ##### OpenShift Hive

 Hive has an analogous feature, "sync sets", to allow for API objects to be created on the clusters it manages.
-At this time, while the "red washed" MCM will leverage Hive for some things, it will not replace its compliance/policy/klusterlet infrastructure with sync sets.
+At this time, while MCM will leverage Hive for some things, it will not replace its compliance/policy/klusterlet infrastructure with sync sets.

 However, for existing dedicated/managed cluster using Hive without MCM, the same RBAC/Object spelled out for MCM should